jonasneustock/hass_power_classifier/README.md

 ## What it does
 - Connects to a Home Assistant instance via REST API
-- Polls a power sensor on a fixed interval
+- Polls one or more power sensors on a fixed interval and works on power **diffs** (delta between samples)
 - Builds rolling segments and flags candidate changes
-- Web UI for labeling segments as `start` or `stop` per appliance
+- Web UI for labeling segments as `start`, `stop`, or `base` per appliance
-- Trains a classifier once enough labels exist per appliance
+- Trains a classifier once enough labels exist per appliance and a regression model to predict per-appliance power over time after `start`
-- Pushes start/stop status updates and per-appliance power estimates back to Home Assistant via REST or MQTT discovery
+- Pushes per-appliance power estimates back to Home Assistant via REST or MQTT discovery (no status entities)

 ## Quick start
 1. Copy `.env.example` to `.env` and fill in the Home Assistant details.